phetsims/phet-info/doc/accessible-preferences-quickstart-guide.md

 ### Reviewing components with a11y-view

-The "a11y-view" is a debugging tool that lets you see the accessible content for the simulation.
-It is a representation of the screen reader experience.
-It is automatically generated for sims that support Interactive Description.
+The "a11y-view" is a debugging tool that lets you see the descriptions that have been designed for the simulation.
+The ally-view is not a full representation of the screen rader experience, but it helpfully displays all the content that screen reader software can access and read out.
+The a11y-view is automatically generated for sims that support Interactive Description.

 You can run the a11y-view for a simulation from phetmarks.
 Or, go to http://localhost:8080/{{SIMULATION}}/{{SIMULATION}}_a11y_view.html?brand=phet&ea&debugger.

-Open the Preferences dialog and make sure that all of your components and have the name and description content you expect.
+Open the Preferences dialog and make sure that all of your components and have the name (`labelContent`) and help text (`descriptionContent`) you expect.

 ### Testing with a screen reader